xfiveco/css-on-sails-framework/README.md

 ## Grunt tasks

-The framework is not dependent on Grunt but the following Grunt tasks are available to improve quality of your work and make it easier:
+The framework is not dependent on Grunt but the following Grunt tasks are available to make your work easier and to improve its quality:

 * `jsbeautifier` - HTML / JS beautification of HTML files and main.js
 * `cssbeautifier` - beautification of main.css